-Effective October 1, 2014, DOES unemployment tax registrations are processed via our new Employer Self-Service Portal (ESSP) which requires registration information from businesses.
+Effective October 1, 2014, DOES unemployment tax registrations are processed via our Employer Self-Service Portal (ESSP) which requires registration information from businesses.
 Therefore, any business that has employees working in the District of Columbia is required to register online at: https://essp.does.dc.gov.
-Household employers with five or less employees who do not have access to a computer may contact the Tax Department to request a paper FR-500 form for registration.
-Employers must also report updates through ESSP when acquiring all or part of the assets of another employer or when a business reorganizes (i.e., changes the form of ownership, as from an entity to a corporation).
-Once registered, employers are assigned a unique six-digit account number.
-This account number must be included in all correspondence with DOES.
+Household employers with five or less employees who do not have access to a computer may contact the UI Tax Division to request a paper FR-500 form for registration.
+Upon successful registration, employers are assigned a six digit UI Tax account number; this account number must be included in all correspondence with DOES.

-For questions regarding the ESSP online registration, please contact the ESSP help desk at essp.info@dc.gov.
+For questions regarding the ESSP online registration, please contact the UI Tax Division at uitax.info@dc.gov.